kyleplump/ruby-lsp-hanami/README.md

 ## Installation

 ### Note
 :exclamation:  This project is still in active development, and as such, the gem does not yet exist.
-If installing, please install from source :exclamation:
+If installing, please build from source :exclamation:

 Install the Gem: